 \section{Abstract}

-In this paper, we aim to develop an open-source, multilingual language model for medicine, that the benefits a wider, linguistically diverse audience from different regions.
-In general, we present the contribution from the following aspects: {\em first}, for multilingual medical-specific adaptation, we construct a new multilingual medical corpus, that contains approximately 25.5B tokens encompassing 6 main languages, termed as \textbf{MMedC}, that enables auto-regressive training for existing general LLMs. {\em second}, to monitor the development of multilingual LLMs in medicine, we propose a new multilingual medical multi-choice question-answering benchmark with rationale, termed as \textbf{MMedBench}; {\em third}, we have assessed a number of popular, open-source large language models~(LLMs) on our benchmark, along with those further auto-regressive trained on MMedC, as a result, our final model, termed as MMedLM~2, with only 7B parameters, achieves superior performance compared to all other open-source models on both MMedBench and English benchmarks, even rivaling GPT-4.
+The development of open-source, multilingual medical language models can benefit a wide, linguistically diverse audience from different regions.
+To promote this domain, we present contributions from the following: {\em First}, we construct a multilingual medical corpus, containing approximately 25.5B tokens encompassing 6 main languages, termed as \textbf{MMedC}, enabling auto-regressive domain adaptation for general LLMs; {\em Second}, to monitor the development of multilingual medical LLMs, we propose a multilingual medical multi-choice question-answering benchmark with rationale, termed as \textbf{MMedBench}; {\em Third}, we have assessed a number of open-source large language models~(LLMs) on our benchmark, along with those further auto-regressive trained on MMedC.
+Our final model, MMed-Llama\ 3, with only 8B parameters, achieves superior performance compared to all other open-source models on both MMedBench and English benchmarks, even rivaling GPT-4.
 In conclusion, in this work, We present a large-scale corpus, a benchmark and a series of models to support the development of multilingual medical LLMs.